mesosphere/konvoy-training/README.md

 kubectl kudo install kafka --instance=kafka --version=0.1.2
 ```

-Check the status of the deployment:
+Check the status of the deployment:(Will only show status when deploying, otherwise will report a plan status is not found)

 ```bash
 kubectl kudo plan status --instance=kafka